You want to apply Citizenship for adults

 The Swedish Migration Agency can make exceptions for people who cannot prove their identity and who are unable to obtain documents that can do so.
 We can make an exception if we believe your identity is credible.

-Your identity can be considered credible if you have lived in Sweden for at least eight years without interruption and have had the same identity throughout that time.
+Your identity can be considered credible if you have lived in Sweden for at least ten years without interruption and have had the same identity throughout that time.
 There also must be no circumstances that contradict your claimed identity.

 If your identity has changed during the time that you have been living in Sweden, this can affect your ability to be exempted from the requirement to prove your identity.
 For example, it can be problematic if your date of birth was changed during the course of the examination of your residence permit application.
-Changing the spelling of your name or the order of your names does not generally affect your ability to be exempted from the requirement to prove your identity
+Changing the spelling of your name or the order of your names does not generally affect your ability to be exempted from the requirement to prove your identity.

 To become a Swedish citizen, you must have lived in Sweden for a certain period of time; you must have had your habitual residence here.
 Habitual residence means that you are a resident of Sweden and intend to stay here.